 reaching that place.

-would include child custody, child support, alimony, division of property
+include child custody, child support, alimony, division of property or

 to reach their settlement, even with the help of their attorney or mediator,